-Kirbuster Museum was opened to the public in 1986.
-It is the last un-restored example of a traditional 'firehoose' in Northern Europe.
+Kirbuster Museum was opened to the public in 1986 and is the last un-restored example of a traditional ‘firehoose’ in Northern Europe.

-The house has a central hearth and a stone neuk bed, a unique survival.
+The house has a central hearth, complete with peat fire, and a stone neuk bed reminiscent of the Neolithic interiors that can be seen at sites such as Skara Brae, and demonstrates how little some aspects of domestic life changed in Orkney over many centuries.
 Kirbuster was occupied up until the 1960s and was once the home of the Spence and Hay families.

-The site also has an Edwardian parlour and Victorian Gardens.
-The 'implement shed' contains a collection of farming memorabilia.
-Visitors can enjoy a game of putting on the green and also explore the new Trowie Trail in the back garden.
+The house also has an Edwardian parlour and Victorian Gardens.
+The implement shed contains a collection of farming memorabilia and visitors can enjoy a game of putting on the green and explore the Trowie Trail in the back garden.

 Monday - Saturday: 10:30 - 13:00 and 14:00 - 17:00

 Sunday: 12:00 - 17:00

 Museum is closed for lunch 13:00 - 14:00